Maqsurah: History

-Maqsuras continued to be built for some mosques throughout the Islamic world afterwards, though the term also came to denote other kinds of rooms or spaces which do not appear to have been necessarily reserved for the ruler.
+Maqsuras continued to be built for some mosques throughout the Islamic world afterward, though the term also came to denote other kinds of rooms or spaces which do not appear to have been necessarily reserved for the ruler.
 No clear early examples of maqsuras survive in Iran, but the earliest preserved example appears to be a richly decorated balcony in the 10th-century Great Mosque of Na'in.
 The term maqsura is later applied to the domed space in the front of the mihrab in the Great Mosque of Qazvin and maybe also in the Great Mosque of Isfahan (to which Nizam al-Mulk added a large dome in the late 11th century).
 However, the term here may have had a symbolic architectural meaning rather than a functional meaning, since domes soon became typical of mosque architecture generally.

 In Ottoman architecture, no areas were referred to as maqsura but most imperial mosques (commissioned by the sultan or his family) contained a Sultan's loge, known as the hünkâr mahfili, which usually consisted of an elevated platform protected by a screen.
 An early example of this is the richly decorated balcony in the Green Mosque (Yeşil Cami) of Bursa, dating from the early 15th century.
 The hünkâr mahfili then became more standard in the major mosques of Istanbul after the city's conquest.
 One was probably present in the original Fatih Mosque built by Mehmed II the Conqueror (which was destroyed by a later earthquake and rebuilt).